 - At the start of shuffling you want to be in an observing mode, try to observe what is happening before you try to correct behavior.

-- Keep an open mind, and try not to judge the team for their behaviour, its a result of working together.
+- Keep an open mind, and try not to judge the team for their behavior, it’s a result of working together.

-As you can see in the takeaways above, the key to a successful Scrum master shuffle is to keep an open mind, try not to judge the team you are in and get them to trust you.
+As you can see in the takeaways above, the key to a successful Scrum master shuffle is to keep an open mind, try not to judge the team you are in, and get them to trust you.
+In conclusion, you should now have a better picture of what areas you can improve in your team.